RyuuXS/Reforestation/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## I was going to get a brain transplant, but I changed my mind